opardo/dlmRStan/README.md

 ## Example

 ### Context
-The next example takes place in the market research context, trying to explain a [corporate brand](https://en.wikipedia.org/wiki/Brand_architecture)'s *Awareness* KPI with the TV investment data. *Awareness* is defined as the percentage of people who declares to know the corporate brand.
-The TV investment is in *[Adstocked](https://en.wikipedia.org/wiki/Advertising_adstock) [GRPs](https://es.wikipedia.org/wiki/Gross_Rating_Points)*, an unit which removes the money effect, and takes into account that a commercial is reminded, even if it was seen time ago.
+The next example takes place in the market research context, trying to explain a [corporate brand](https://en.wikipedia.org/wiki/Brand_architecture)'s *Awareness* with the TV investment data. *Awareness* is a KPI defined as the percentage of people who declares to know the corporate brand.
+The TV investment is in *[Adstocked](https://en.wikipedia.org/wiki/Advertising_adstock) [GRPs](https://es.wikipedia.org/wiki/Gross_Rating_Points)*, an unit which removes the currency fluctuations, and takes into account that a commercial is reminded, even if it was seen time ago.

 For this specific case, 4 covariates are used:
 - Main Thrust: commercials about corporate brand's image